theochem/horton/doc/user_download_and_install_mac.rst

 Quick tour of MacPorts
 ----------------------

-Here are some basic MacPort commands:
+Here are some basic MacPorts commands:

 * updating ports (recommended):